2 Ways to Change the Default Application to Open Files With in Mac OS X

 Again, this is specific to the file you chose, and this method will not apply to all files sharing that same file format.
 If you want to set the default application universally for a file type, that’s what the next tip is for.

-2: Set Default Applications to Open All Files of a Format Type
+2: How to Set Default Applications to Open All Files of a Format Type in Mac OS X

 This approach will change the default application universally for all files of a specific format.
 For example, you could use this to set all files of the type PNG to open within Skitch, all TXT files to open with TextWrangler, and all ZIP files to open with The Unarchiver.